 When "Wide Voltage" is selected, each command can be executed with the target device set to wide voltage mode.
-When writing to the target device proceeds with a voltage lower than 2.4 V, deselect this checkbox.
+When writing to the target device proceeds with a voltage lower than 2.4 V (or lower than 2.7 V in the case of an RL78/F2x device), deselect this checkbox.
 For details on the wide voltage mode, refer to the user's manual of the target device.